Fred-Rock/PigLatinConverter/README.md

 # PigLatinConverter

-This is a small C# console app which converts a user's word into pig latin, created as coding challenge solution.
+This is a small C# console app created as a coding challenge solution which converts a user's word into pig latin.